-To the north of the humming city of Columbus sits the tranquil suburb of Westerville.
-The city of 36,000 is perched in both Delaware County and Franklin County, and Route 3, the highway connecting Columbus, Cleveland and Cincinnati runs right through its heart.
+To the north of Columbus sits the suburb of Westerville.
+The city of 36,000 is located in both Delaware County and Franklin County, and Route 3, the highway connecting Columbus, Cleveland, and Cincinnati, runs right through its heart.

-The Columbus criminal defense team at Luftman, Heck & Associates has spent a decade working in the courts around Westerville.
-Our DUI attorneys have been working to defend the rights of those charged with an OVI every day for years on end.
-Some of their most recent clients have even seen their charges completely dismissed.
+Luftman, Heck & Associates has spent over a decade working in Westerville courts.
+Our criminal defense and DUI attorneys have been working to defend the rights of those charged every day for years on end.

 What to Ask Your Attorney

-During your Westerville DUI case, there are a number of important questions to ask your lawyer, including:
+During your Westerville criminal or DUI case, there are several important questions to ask: